Roswell Pro Audio Delphos

 Each Delphos microphone is individually sweep-tested and tuned after assembly; circuit components are changed to fine-tune the mic’s high-frequency response, in order to meet a specific response curve.

 The capsule is a selected 34mm diameter K67/K87 type.
-Unlike most K67 style capsules, the Delphos capsule has a smooth, unexaggerated presence boost in the 8–12kHz range than do most such capsules.
+Unlike most K67 style capsules, the Delphos capsule has a smooth, unexaggerated presence boost in the 8–12kHz range.

 The mic has two polar patterns, switchable on the front of the mic body: Omnidirectional and “True Cardioid,” in which the capsule’s rear diaphragm is disconnected from the circuit entirely.
 This gives the Delphos higher sensitivity in Cardioid, by 4-5dB.